Compare two cars

 Two significantly similar cars, no doubt about that.
 Still, each one has something different to offer.
 Having both cars powered by petrol engines and utilizing the 2-door cabriolet body style within the same 'Sports car' segment, the only major difference here really is their wheel drive configuration (rear for the Porsche and 4 x 4 in the case of the Alfa Romeo).
 The first one has a Porsche-engineered powertrain under the hood, a 6-cylinder, 24-valves 310hp unit, while the other one gets its power and torque from a 6-cylinder, 24-valves 260hp engine designed by Alfa Romeo.

 SafetyUnfortunatelly, neither of the two vehicles was submitted to the European New Car Assessment Programme (Euro NCAP) testing.
 This makes it virtually impossible for me to pick one over the other and I'm generally against buying such cars as the safety should really always come first.
-Still, apart from the official crash test results there are other things we need to be aware of.
-Both vehicles belong to the sports car segment, which is generally classifying them somewhere in the middle safety-wise, still it doesn't help us solve our dilemma, does it?
+That aside, let's consider some other aspects which affect safety.
+Both vehicles belong to the sports car segment, which is generally classifying them somewhere in the middle safety-wise, but it doesn't do much to help us decide between the two.
 On the other hand, taking kerb weight as an important factor into account, the Italian car offers a considerable difference of 16% more metal.

 Performance & Fuel economyPorsche is undoubtly more agile, reaching 100km/h in 1.8 seconds less than its competitor.
 In addition to that it accelerates all the way to 274 kilometers per hour, 34km/h more than the other car.
 When it comes to fuel economy the winner has to be the German car, averaging around 9.8 liters of fuel per 100 kilometers (29 mpg), in combined cycle.
 We can't ignore that 17% difference compared to the Italian car.